 Electronic participation shall be allowed at any meetings of the Cambridge Public Library Board.
 A member of the Board can participate electronically in a meeting that is closed to the public.

-The CEO or designate shall be the secretary at all Ad Hoc committees and shall conduct the support work required.
+The CEO or designate shall be the secretary at standing and ad hoc committees and shall conduct the support work required.

-The Ad Hoc Committee shall be discharged by Board motion upon completion of the assignment.
+Standing Committees shall be discharged by Board motion upon completion of the assignment.
+Ad Hoc Committees shall be dissolved when the scope of work has been completed.

 Adopted: June 28, 2017 (Board Motion 17.46)